Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/padding.md

 title: "Pad records for text files"
 linkTitle: "Padding records for text files"
 weight: 330
---- You can define the pad/unpad character for fixed and variable formats at both the file and network level in the SEND, CFTSEND, CFTRECV and RECV commands when TYPE = FILE.
+---You can define the pad/unpad character for fixed and variable formats at both the file and network level in the SEND, CFTSEND, CFTRECV and RECV commands when TYPE = FILE.

 <span id="Format"></span>